tristeng/planning-poker-ui/README.md

 guests using a unique code.

 ## Docker
-The Docker

-To build the Docker image, update the `.env.production` environment file to specify the correct host and port for the API server (if running the server on the same Docker host, you can leave this as is), and run the build command:
+To build the Docker image, update the `.env.production` environment file:
+- set `VITE_API_HOST` to the correct host and port of the API server (if running the server on the same Docker host, you can leave this as is)
+- set `VITE_IS_SECURE` to 1 if you want to use secure HTTP and WS protocols (if you are running the continer behind a reverse proxy configured for secure protocols, for example)

+and run the build command:
 ```shell
 docker build . -t planningpoker-ui
 ```